ScottPierce/kotlin-html/README.md

 * Support for Ktor

 ## Missing Features
-* Complete list of all HTML elements
+* Complete list of all HTML elements, and style attributes
     * You can easily add your own by looking at an existing tag and using it as a template.
 I recommend using [span](/html-builder/src/genMain/kotlin/dev/scottpierce/html/element/Span.kt) as an example.
     * PRs are welcome.
 If you add an element, please make sure you add it via the [generator module](https://github.com/ScottPierce/kotlin-html-builder/blob/master/html-builder-generator/src/main/kotlin/dev/scottpierce/html/generate/Element.kt).